-Multiplying out (or adding in dB) kTB gives our noise power, i.e. the bottom term of SNR
+Multiplying out (or adding in dB) kTB gives our noise power, i.e., the bottom term of of our SNR equation.

 Now that we have both numbers, we can take the ratio to find SNR:

 We typically shoot for an SNR > 10 dB, although it really depends on the application.
-In practice, SNR can be verified by looking at the FFT of the received signal, or just calculating the power with and without the signal present (recall variance = power).
+In practice, SNR can be verified by looking at the FFT of the received signal or by calculating the power with and without the signal present (recall variance = power).
 The higher the SNR, the more bits per symbol you can manage without too many errors.

 Example Link Budget: ADS-B